Billing Overview

 Users interested in Annual plans can select an annual plan on the Plan page.

-What if I ran out of credits before my contract elapses? #
+What if I ran out of credits before my annual contract elapses? #

 Canceling my Annual Subscription #

 Users on an Annual Plan must explicitly cancel their yearly subscription; otherwise, the plan renews automatically whenever the current cycle ends.
-To cancel your existing subscription, simply use the Cancel Subscription button located at the Plan page.
+Simply cancel your subscription using the Cancel Subscription button on the Plan page.

 Upon cancellation, users have the remaining time of the contract plus one extra month to use the remaining credits; otherwise, any remaining credits expire.
-Users cannot purchase any new credits unless they rejoin a monthly or annual subscription.
+Users cannot purchase new credits unless rejoining a monthly or annual subscription.
 Users have one year after canceling the subscription to view or save build data; after one year of cancellation, build data is removed from Travis CI.

 Changing Plans #